 The Townsville area is perfect for keeping native bees.
-Among the 1500 native bee species in Australia, only 10 are social and all prefer the warmer top-half of the continent.
+There are approx 2000 native bee species in Australia, however, only 10 are social and all prefer the warmer top-half of the continent.
 Native bees don’t produce much honey, but what little they do, is much prized by indigenous Australians who refer to it as “sugar bag”.
 In the Townsville area, the predominant species is Tetragonula hockingsi.
-They are about the size of an ant, yet despite their diminutive stature and lack of sting, they more than hold their own against invading insects.
+They are about the size of an ant, yet despite their diminutive size and lack of sting, they more than hold their own against invaders.

 The Townsville and District Beekeepers Association has a native bee rescue group who are willing to help in the removal of native bee colonies which may have taken up residence inside meter boxes or perhaps some other inconvenient place.
 Please contact email@example.com

 please contact Biosecurity 13 25 23 if you see bee swarms or unusual bee activity